Performance per Watt in CPUs, GPUs & Data Centres: A 10‑Year Overview

 Takeaways

-- Real gains depend on workload mix (FP64 vs. FP16/INT8), memory subsystem, and utilisation.
+- Real gains depend on workload mix (FP64 scientific vs. FP16/INT8 inference), memory subsystem, and utilisation.
+A GPU running at 30 % occupancy wastes much of its efficiency advantage.

-- Match accelerator to workload; mind memory bandwidth, interconnect, and precision support.
+- Match accelerator to workload; mind memory bandwidth, interconnect topology (NVLink vs. PCIe), and the precision formats your model actually uses.

 Data‑centre/system level: beyond the chip